 While owners have ample freedom to configure this deck according to their preferences, one notable constraint is the absence of connecting side decks.
 As a result, crew members will need to traverse through the upper lounge to access the foredeck.

 The main deck aft exudes luxury, serving as the ideal entry point to the yacht with its curved teak transom extending a warm welcome.
-A substantial overhang, elegantly paneled and illuminated, commands attention, flanked by two raised pads.
-Positioned near the salon doors, a secluded seating area nestled within massive A-frames offers a cozy retreat, complete with glazed sections for optimal views.
+A substantial overhang, elegantly panelled and illuminated, commands attention, flanked by two raised pads.
+Positioned near the salon doors, a secluded seating area nestled within massive A-frames offers a cosy retreat, complete with glazed sections for optimal views.

 Sharp-eyed observers will notice that the raised pads, positioned beneath the overhang, may not be ideal for sun-seekers.
 However, they are strategically placed to accommodate two concealed tender garages nestled into the aft flanks.